pepeiborra/hls-tutorial/README.md

                    , pluginRenameProvider     :: !(Maybe RenameProvider)
                    }
 ```
-A plugin ha a unique id, a set of rules, a set of command handlers, and a set of "providers":
+A plugin has a unique id, a set of rules, a set of command handlers, and a set of "providers":

 * Rules add new targets to the Shake build graph defined in ghcide.
 99% of plugins need not define any new rules.
 * Commands are an LSP abstraction for actions initiated by the user which are handled in the server.
 These actions can be long running and involve multiple modules.
 Many plugins define command handlers.